Global War on Terrorism Memorial Foundation

 He retired from the FBI in 2020, with over 20 years of service in multiple FBI field offices and FBIHQ.
 During his time in the FBI, he completed TDY assignments in both Iraq and Afghanistan.
 Ganpat enlisted in the US Marine Corps in 1987 and later accepted a commission in 1991, leaving active duty in 1999.
 He and his wife have four children, with two of them currently serving with the US Army.

-Learn more about the GWOT Memorial and what we are doing to honor those who have served, and continue to serve, in the longest war in our nation's history.
+Learn more about the GWOT Memorial and what we are doing to honor those who have served, and continue to serve, in this complex, multi-generational war.

 Global War on Terrorism Memorial Foundation